Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 ## Step 3 - QC & trimming (fastp) {#step-3-qc-trimming-fastp}

-**fastp** is an all-in-one FASTQ preprocessing tool that performs quality control (QC), adapter trimming, and filtering of sequencing reads — all in one fast, multithreaded program.
+**fastp** is an all-in-one FASTQ preprocessing tool that performs quality control (QC), adapter trimming, and filtering of sequencing reads, all in one fast, multithreaded program.

 It is often used as a faster, modern replacement for older tools like **FastQC** and **Trimmomatic**.